-We will be rebuilding the facility formerly known as Lasker Rink and Pool to better integrate into the landscape, offer new and enhanced outdoor activities, and increase access for communities around the north end of Central Park.
+We are rebuilding the former Lasker Rink and Pool to better integrate the facility into the landscape, offer new and enhanced outdoor activities, and increase access for communities around the north end of Central Park.

 - Enhanced swimming and skating, including a full-scale ice rink, an additional new skating experience on the Meer, a larger-than-Olympic-size pool, and a new outdoor spray pad

 - Year-round access to restrooms and amenities and more community programming

 - A boardwalk through freshwater marsh plantings at the edge of the water body, which will serve as an ice ribbon for skating in the winter

 - Unhindered access across the north end of the Park

 The design has been led by the Central Park Conservancy and Susan T. Rodriguez Architecture & Design in collaboration with Mitchell Giurgola.

 Significant progress has been made since breaking ground in September 2021.
 Demolition of the old building is now complete, and construction of the new facility and surrounding landscape is underway, including excavation adjacent to the West Drive to support the new building foundation.

 A new construction phase, begun in the summer of 2022, is reconnecting the Loch (the waterbody located in the North Woods’ Ravine) to the Harlem Meer, once again allowing water to flow unobstructed from the Pool into the Meer.